-Writing about motherhood stretched my limits.
+Writing about motherhood stretched me

 Notable lines I wrote, with a little backstory: